jiaming-jiang/jiaming-jiang.github.io/stuckoverflow.md

 ## How do users use the tags?

 <div style="text-align: justify">The dataset includes tags used for each video, and by examining these tags, we may uncover some patterns.
-Therefore, before trying to find the videos with misused tags, we will first analyze general behavior of the tags.
+Therefore, before trying to find the videos with misused tags, we will first analyze the general behavior of the tags.
 While doing so, we will try to answer several important questions. </div>

 ### Do people go to great lengths to include tags in their videos?